acloudfan/gen-ai-app-dev-template/README.md

-# This is a template folder for creating exercise & project notebooks
+# This is a template repo for creating exercise & project notebooks